-\$50 SEWING MACHINES .--- The Quaker City Sewing Machine works with two threads making a double lock stitch, which will not rip or ravel, even i every fourth stitch be cut.
-It sews equally as well the coarsest Linsey or the finest Muslin, and is undeniably the bst machine in market.
-Merchant Tailors, Mantua Makers and Housekeepers, are invited to call and examine for them-
+\$50 SEWING MACHINES.-The Quaker City Sewing Machine works with two threads making a double lock stitch, which will not rip or ravel, even if every fourth stitch be cut.
+It sews equally as well the coarsest Linsey or the finest Muslin, and is undeniably the st machine in market.
+Merchant Tailors, Mantua Makers and Housekeepers, are invited to call and examine for themselves.

-Mr. P. A. Wilson, Merchant Tailor, Winston, N. C., h aving tried other machines, buys one of the Quaker City, and pronounces it far better than any before in use.
-All persons wishing to secure the agency for the sale of the Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
+Mr. P. A. Wilson, Merchant Tailor, Winston, N. C., having tried other machines, buys one of the Quaker City, and pronounces it far better than any before in use.

+All persons wishing to secure the agency for the sale of he Quaker City machine, in any of the towns in North-he Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
 Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should apply soon to the undersigned agents for the State.
 We will pay a reasonable per cent. to all persons taking agencies.
-J. & F. GARRETT, Agents.